Garfield Smelters

 Overview

-The processes at the smelter were, and continue to be updated and improved on a regular basis.
-I have read that Rio Tinto's current smelter is the fourth complete smelter to be located on this site, since the original smelter opened in 1906.
+The processes at the Garfield smelter were, and continue to be updated and improved on a regular basis.
+As of mid 2022 the smelter at Garfield is the fourth complete smelter to be located on this site, since the original smelter opened in 1906.
 With each rebuilding, the mine was shut down while the smelter was rebuilt, or vice versa, the smelter was rebuilt while the mine was shut down.
-The four known upgrade programs were:
+The three known upgrade programs were:

 1961-1963 -- Complete renovation, including conversion to use natural gas as fuel; production of sulphuric acid added to eliminate sulphur dioxide air and water pollution.
 The renovation included adding a new rotary car dumper to increase the capacity of dumping rail cars loaded with conentrate from the Magna and Arthur mills, replacing the previous method of using a crane and clam-shell bucket to unload rail cars.
 The car dumper and associated conveyor belt system went into operation in April 1962.